FOR ACCREDITED INVESTORS ONLY · THIS IS NOT AN OFFER TO SELL SECURITIES · SECURITIES OFFERED PURSUANT TO RULE 506(c) OF REGULATION D

 Scroll to learn more

-Yet despite its size, building materials remains one of the most fragmented, analog, and underserved retail categories in the country.
+Yet despite its size, finish materials remains one of the most analog, underserved retail categories in the country.
 You can buy a couch on your phone in minutes.
 But sourcing tile?
-That still requires a trip to a showroom, a rep who works on commission, and waiting weeks for a quote.
+That still requires a trip to a showroom, a rep who works on commission, waiting days for a quote, and weeks for a lead time.

 Fewer than 1 in 5 building material purchases happen online today.
 For context, over 70% of furniture and nearly 90% of apparel purchases begin on the internet.
 The gap between consumer expectations and what this industry delivers has never been wider.